 A Solution That Works

 SquareOne began with Opportunity Village, a transitional tiny house village for their homeless neighbors.
-For about $100,000, Opportunity Village created 30 tiny homes.
+For about $100,000 in cash plus donated labor and materials, Opportunity Village created 30 tiny homes.
 It costs about $5 per day per person to run and operate the village.
 In the first two years, 85 individuals transitioned through the village, 55 went on to find permanent housing with more than half finding jobs that provided enough income to afford market rate housing.
 Incredible!

 SquareOne's next project was a village for extremely low income individuals and small families, Emerald Village.
-Eugene's architects and builder community came together to build the 22 houses - most at no cost to the residents.
+Eugene's architects and builder community came together to build the 22 houses.

 Why Micro-Houses Make Sense